 718 See Form 8-A, General Instructions A(c).

 719 As discussed more fully in in Section II.E.4. below, a Tier 2 issuer may terminate its Regulation A ongoing disclosure obligation when it is no longer subject to the ongoing reporting requirements of Section 13 of the Exchange Act.
 See also Rule 257(e).

-720 In order to ensure that registration on Form 8- A is limited to a concurrently qualified Regulation A offering statement, the amendments to Form 8- A expressly limit the use of the form to instances where the filing of the Form 8-A and, where applicable, the receipt by the Commission of certification from the national securities exchange listed on the form occur within five calendar days after the qualification of the Regulation A offering statement.
+720 In order to ensure that registration on Form 8-A is limited to a concurrently qualified Regulation A offering statement, the amendments to Form 8-A expressly limit the use of the form to instances where the filing of the Form 8-A and, where applicable, the receipt by the Commission of registering a class of securities under the Exchange Act on Form 8-A concurrent with the re-qualification of a previously qualified offering statement.